llxlr/star/README.md

 *   [servo/servo](https://github.com/servo/servo) - Servo aims to empower developers with a lightweight, high-performance alternative for embedding web technologies in applications.

-*   [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of JavaScript tools written in Rust.
+*   [oxc-project/oxc](https://github.com/oxc-project/oxc) - ⚓ A collection of high-performance JavaScript tools.

 *   [agentclientprotocol/agent-client-protocol](https://github.com/agentclientprotocol/agent-client-protocol) -  A protocol for connecting any editor to any agent